coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 This command forces the |OCaml| runtime to perform a heap compaction.
 This is in general an expensive operation.
-See: `OCaml Gc <http://caml.inria.fr/pub/docs/manual-ocaml/libref/Gc.html#VALcompact>`_ There is also an analogous tactic :tac:`optimize_heap`.
+See: `OCaml Gc <http://caml.inria.fr/pub/docs/manual-ocaml/libref/Gc.html#VALcompact>`_ There is also an analogous tactic :tacn:`optimize_heap`.